Murder of Dee Dee Blanchard: Medical community

-Flasterstein, the pediatric neurologist who believed Gypsy was capable of walking on her own and wrote in his notes that he suspected Munchausen by proxy, says it was only the second such possible case he had ever come across.
-He learned of Dee Dee's murder later in 2015 when a former nurse emailed him the news story.
+Flasterstein, the pediatric neurologist who had concluded that Gypsy could walk independently and noted in her chart that he suspected Munchausen by proxy, later said it was only the second such potential case he had encountered.
+He learned of Dee Dee's murder in 2015, when a former nurse emailed him a news report about it.
 "Poor Gypsy," he said.
 "She suffered all those years, and for no reason."
-He told Dean he wished he could have done more.
+He told Dean that he wished he could have done more.

-In talking about Erin Lee Carr's HBO documentary Mommy Dead and Dearest with Vulture, Marc Feldman, an expert on FDIA, faults Carr for making Flasterstein appear to be the story's hero. "[H]e had a gross misunderstanding of his obligations as a physician, as well as the legal requirements to report suspected abuse or neglect," Feldman said.
-The film accepts Flasterstein's claim that he was only required to make a report to Child Protective Services in the latter instance, but according to Feldman, once he had included Munchausen by proxy in his list of possible diagnoses, he was obligated to make a report.
+In an interview with Vulture about Erin Lee Carr's HBO documentary Mommy Dead and Dearest, FDIA expert Marc Feldman criticized Carr for portraying Flasterstein as the story's hero. "[H]e had a gross misunderstanding of his obligations as a physician, as well as the legal requirements to report suspected abuse or neglect," Feldman said.
+The film accepts Flasterstein's assertion that he was required to notify Child Protective Services only in cases of suspected neglect, but Feldman argued that once Flasterstein listed Munchausen by proxy among his possible diagnoses, he was legally obligated to file a report.
 "This conundrum arises in case after case, where innumerable doctors have evaluated the patient, perhaps had questions they kept to themselves, and just proceeded to treat or make referrals and ditch the case that way."

-While a formal diagnosis of FDIA for Dee Dee is impossible, Feldman told the Springfield News-Leader after Gypsy's guilty plea that he could confidently say Dee Dee had it based on what he knew about the case.
+Although a formal diagnosis of FDIA for Dee Dee is impossible, Feldman told the Springfield News‑Leader after Gypsy's guilty plea that, based on publicly reported information, he believed Dee Dee Blanchard likely met criteria for the disorder.
 "Gypsy was infantilized and kept away from her peers," he said.
 "She was little more than a tool for Dee Dee to navigate through the world the way she wanted to."
-He said it was "unprecedented" in the 24 years he had been researching FDIA for an abused child to have killed the abusive parent as Gypsy did.
+He described the case as "unprecedented" in his 24 years of researching FDIA, noting that he had never before encountered an instance in which an abused child killed the abusive parent.
+Feldman also stated that Godejohn may have been strongly influenced by Gypsy in ways that have not yet been made public.
+Speaking hypothetically, Feldman asked, "What person who is told to kill another person would do it, with no experience of that victim — or very limited experience of that victim?"

+The idea that Gypsy allegedly handed Godejohn a knife, said, "kill my mother," and he did it, seems overly simplistic to Feldman.
+"There's obviously a lot more complexity to it," he said, referring to Godejohn's state of mind.

 In popular culture

 Films

-HBO produced the documentary film Mommy Dead and Dearest (2017), directed by Erin Lee Carr, about the murder.
-The TV film includes interrogation footage and exclusive interviews with Godejohn and Gypsy Blanchard.
+HBO released the documentary Mommy Dead and Dearest (2017), directed by Erin Lee Carr, which examines the murder and includes interrogation footage as well as exclusive interviews with Godejohn and Gypsy.